Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Experimental Results

 \textbf{RQ3: Are the metrics different in vulnerable and neutral codes?} We sought to investigate whether the complexity metrics can effectively distinguish between functions with reported vulnerabilities and those without reported vulnerabilities.
-To assess whether the metrics in each group (vulnerable and neutral) can effectively discriminate between vulnerable and neutral codes, we employed the paired t-test.
+To assess whether the metrics in each group (vulnerable and neutral) can effectively discriminate between vulnerable and neutral codes, we employed the Mann-Whitney U test present in Table~\ref{tab:mannwhit}.
 This statistical test was conducted by comparing the metric values of the vulnerable group with their corresponding values in the neutral group.
-A p-value greater than 0.05 indicates that the null hypothesis is true, suggesting that the metric's values are derived from the same distribution and cannot effectively discriminate between vulnerable and neutral codes.
-On the other hand, a p-value less than or equal to 0.05 suggests that there are significant differences in the metric values between the two groups, indicating the potential of the metric to discriminate vulnerable codes from neutral codes.
-The p-values and the results are available in Table~\ref{tab:pairedt}
+While the Mann-Whitney U test indicated statistically significant differences for all metrics ($p < 0.05$), confirming their ability to distinguish between vulnerable and neutral codes, the effect size analysis reveals the strength of these distinctions.
+Notably, no metric exhibited a negligible effect size, and the majority of complexity metrics demonstrated a large effect size.
+This reinforces the findings of RQ3, suggesting that most complexity measures are not just statistically significant but are practically robust indicators for identifying vulnerable contracts.
+Metrics with medium effect sizes, such as DIT ($\delta = 0.4118$), NOA ($\delta = 0.4254$), and Avg.
+NLE ($\delta = 0.4616$), further support the hypothesis that inheritance depth and nesting levels are consistent discriminators, even if slightly less dominant than the primary complexity indicators.

-The table shows that all metrics can be sufficiently discriminative in distinguishing vulnerable codes from neutral codes in Solidity smart contracts. \\ \textbf{RQ4: How different are the metrics in vulnerable codes compared to neutral ones?} We intended to examine whether higher complexity in code is linked to a higher likelihood of vulnerability occurrence.
+\textbf{RQ4: How different are the metrics in vulnerable codes compared to neutral ones?} We intended to examine whether higher complexity in code is linked to a higher likelihood of vulnerability occurrence.
 This approach enables a more targeted and efficient allocation of resources toward securing smart contracts.

-To answer this question, we need to compare the mean of each group.
+To answer this question, we examine the central tendency and spread of each group.
 To compare the means of each group, we employed confidence intervals, ensuring that the resulting intervals encompass the true population parameter in around 95\% of cases.
 This statistical approach allowed us to effectively evaluate the differences between vulnerable and neutral codes in Solidity smart contracts.
 The comparison results are presented in Figure~\ref{fig:q4}.